v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/enable-mailbox-auditing.md

 ## Mailbox auditing actions

 The following table lists the actions that can be logged by mailbox audit logging.
 The table includes which action can be logged for the different user logon types.
 In the table, a **No** indicates that an action can't be logged for that logon type.
 An asterisk ( **\*** ) indicates that the action is logged by default when mailbox audit logging is enabled for the mailbox.
-As previously stated, the only owner action audited by default when you turn on mailbox auditing is UpdateFolderPermissions.
-To log other actions taken by the mailbox owner, you must specify additional owner actions to audit.
-To do this, see [Step 3](#step-3-specify-owner-actions-to-audit) in this topic.

 |**Action**|**Description**|**Admin**|**Delegate\*\*\***|**Owner**|
 |:-----|:-----|:-----|:-----|:-----|